constverum/ProxyBroker/README.rst

                         providers=['http://www.proxylists.net/', 'http://fineproxy.org/freshproxy/'],
                         verify_ssl=False,
                         loop=loop)
-        .. # any level of anonymity for all types:
-        .. types = ['HTTP' 'HTTPS', 'SOCKS4', 'SOCKS5']
-        .. # the same:
-        .. types = [{'HTTP': ['Transparent', 'Anonymous', 'High']}, 'HTTPS', 'SOCKS4', 'SOCKS5']
-        ..
-        .. types = {'HTTP': ['Anonymous', 'High'], # Anonymous & High levels of anonymity
-        ..
-'HTTPS': 'High',               # only High level of anonymity
-        ..
-'SOCKS4': '',                  # any level of anonymity
-        ..
-'SOCKS5': None}                # the same - any level of anonymity

         # only anonymous & high levels of anonymity for http protocol and high for others:
         types = [('HTTP', ('Anonymous', 'High')), 'HTTPS', 'SOCKS4', 'SOCKS5']
         countries = ['US', 'GB', 'DE']